-Your TQi 2.4GHz transmitter uses 4 AA batteries.
+Your TQi transmitter uses 4 AA batteries.
 The battery compartment is located in the base of the transmitter.

 - 1. Remove the battery compartment door by pressing the tab and sliding the door open. - 2.
 Install the batteries in the correct orientation as indicated in the battery compartment. - 3.
-Reinstall the battery compartment door and snap it closed. - 4.
-Turn on the transmitter and check the status LED for a solid green light.
+Reinstall the battery door and snap it closed. - 4.
+Turn on the transmitter and check the status indicator for a solid green light.

-If the status LED flashes red, the transmitter batteries may be weak, discharged, or possibly installed incorrectly.
-Replace with new or freshly charged batteries.
-The status LED does not indicate the charge level of the battery pack installed in the model.
-Refer to the Troubleshooting section on page 29 for more information on the transmitter status LED codes.
+If the status LED flashes red, the transmitter batteries may be weak, discharged or possibly installed incorrectly.
+Replace with new batteries.
+The power indicator light does not indicate the charge level of the battery pack installed in the model.
+Refer to the Troubleshooting section on page 29 for more information on the transmitter Status LED codes.

-SELECTING A CHARGER AND BATTERIES FOR YOUR MODEL
+SELECTING BATTERIES FOR YOUR MODEL

 Your model does not include a battery or charger.
-The speed control in the model is compatible with both LiPo and NiMH batteries.
-One NiMH or 2s LiPo battery equipped with a Traxxas High Current connector is required.
+One NiMH or LiPo battery equipped with a Traxxas High-Current Connector is required.
 Traxxas Power Cell iD batteries are strongly recommended for maximum performance and safer charging.
 The following chart lists all the available Power Cell batteries for your model: